QuentinRa/blog.quentinra.dev/proj/make-git-project/index.md

 * check that you didn't have introduced a security breach
 * ...

 On GitHub, the concept of workflow is associated with the [notion of actions](https://fr.github.com/features/actions).
-You got a lot of fancy tools/actions introduced in the fancy notes in the Git course.
+You got a lot of tools/some help in the section about advanced concepts in the Git course.

 <hr class="sl">